flashjames/Stylematch/DEPENDENCIES.md

 ##Galleria
 Used for the image gallery on the display profile page.

+##Colorbox
+A lightweight customizable lightbox plugin for jQuery Used on the inspiration and profile_display page

 ###Backbone Tastypie
 A small conversion layer to make backbone.js and django-tastypie work together happily. https://github.com/PaulUithol/backbone-tastypie